Chess World Cup 2025: Qualification

 Afghanistan and Chinese Taipei did not nominate a player, and two additional Presidential Nominees were invited instead.
-Pakistan had nominated a player but declined to participate later, and a reserved Presidential Nominee (Leon Luke Mendonca) was invited instead.
+Pakistan had nominated a player but declined to participate later, Leon Luke Mendonca, a reserved Presidential Nominee was invited to the tournament instead.

 Participants

 The participants are seeded by their FIDE rating of October 2025, except for Gukesh Dommaraju, who is seeded first as the reigning World Chess Champion.
+Grandmaster Divya Deshmukh was the only woman; the remaining 205 participants were all male.

 The table is collapsed by default and can be sorted on any column.

 Click on the section number of a player to go to their draw section.

 Rating is the October 2025 standard FIDE rating.